 Not for routine house dust mite avoidance measures.
 Avoid smoking and second hand smoke.

 Weight loss (including dietary and exercise programmes) for overweight and obese.
-Breathing exercise programmes can be offered as an adjuvant to pharmacological treatment.
+Breathing exercise programmes can be offered as an adjuvant to pharmacological treatment for adults.

 5yrs and over, if add-on is required then choice between inhaled long acting beta agonist (LABA) or leukotriene receptor antagonist (LTRA).
-Only then increase dose of ICS from very low to low.
+Only then increase dose of ICS from very low (100mcg Clenil or equivalent twice daily) to low (200mcg twice daily).

 For exercise induced symptoms, generally just a sign that inadequate control!
 But if otherwise well controlled then give inhaled short acting beta agonist immediately prior to exercise.
 Then choice between LRTA, LABA, cromoglicate or theophylline.